 Guitar Amps: How Many Watts Do You Need?

 Guitar amps come in many different shapes and sizes.
 For beginners, choosing an amp with the right number of watts can be a little confusing.
 However, this is really an issue that confounds guitar players of all experience levels.

 Practice amps for home use must sound good at low volume levels, and not take up a lot of space.
 It’s also nice if they are cable of getting loud enough to jam with friends on occasion.

-All of these amps need to sounds good, but if you are interested in recording your tone is even more important.
+All of these amps need to sound good, but if you are interested in recording your tone is even more important.
 Guitar amps valued in the recording studio are often small, low-wattage units.

 So, how many watts do you need in each of those situations?
 If you are interested in all or any combination of the goals listed above, it is unlikely that one amp will meet all of your criteria.
 The best guitar amps of all time each serve a specific purpose.
 You need to focus on what is most important to you and choose an amp based on your goals.